freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description-v1.md

 #### 4. New unit `Horse.Provider.Config.pas`

-- Defines `THorseCrossSocketConfig` – a `record` holding all configurable server settings: IO thread count, keep‑alive and read timeouts, graceful‑drain timeout, header and body size limits, connection ceiling, SSL/TLS certificate paths, mTLS CA certificate and peer‑verify flag, cipher list, and server banner suppression.
+- Defines `THorseCrossSocketConfig` – a `record` holding all configurable server settings: IO thread count, keep‑alive and read timeouts (reserved for future use), graceful‑drain timeout, header and body size limits, connection ceiling (reserved), compression settings, SSL/TLS certificate paths, mTLS CA certificate and peer‑verify flag, cipher list, and server banner suppression.
 - Placed in its own file to **avoid circular unit references** between `Horse.Provider.Abstract` and `Horse.Provider.CrossSocket`.
-- Ships safe defaults aligned with common web server conventions (8 KB header limit, 4 MB body limit, 30 s keep‑alive, 20 s read timeout, `Server:` header suppressed).
+- Ships safe defaults aligned with common web server conventions (8 KB header limit, 4 MB body limit, `Server:` header suppressed).
+- Fields `IoThreads`, `Compressible`, `MinCompressSize`, and all SSL fields are active today.
+Fields `KeepAliveTimeout`, `ReadTimeout`, `MaxConnections`, and `SSLKeyPassword` are reserved — they are present in the record and populated by `Default` so applications can set them now, but CrossSocket does not yet expose the corresponding server‑level API.

 ---